-Leaders should ensure good communication especially when there has been changes or distressing situations at home such as bereavement.
-She needs to monitor workloads to ensure that people are not overloaded including additional hours and adequate subject / PPA times.
-Bullying and harassment is not tolerated as outlined in the Staff Code of Conduct.
+- Ensure good communication between management and staff, particularly where there are organisational and procedural changes or distressing situations at home such as bereavement. - Ensure staff are fully trained to discharge their duties. - Monitor workloads to ensure that people are not overloaded including additional hours and adequate subject / PPA times - Ensure that bullying and harassment is not tolerated and outlined in the Staff Code of Conduct - Liaise with the Staff Consultative Council on development and implementation of the well-being policy